centria/algo-and-data/docs/exercises.md

 * Add the results in such a detail, that all the results show at least something, i.e. just 1000th of a second might not be enough detail.

+* You might want to save the file in the part2 folder of your repository, or use the README.md file at the root.

 ### Exercise 2